-Before the pandemic, rope dropping was a pretty popular Walt Disney World strategy.
-If you were serious about getting a lot done, you’d get to the parks before opening so you could be one of the first ones inside.
-Then you’d hit your favorite rides with often much shorter waits.
+Rope dropping is a pretty popular Walt Disney World strategy.
+If you’re serious about getting a lot done, you might get to the parks before opening so you can be one of the first ones inside.
+Then you’ll hit your favorite rides with often much shorter waits.

 So What’s Rope Drop?

-Once rope-droppers are in the park, they’ll typically head to the most popular attractions (think Seven Dwarfs Mine Train in Magic Kingdom, Slinky Dog Dash in Disney’s Hollywood Studios, Test Track in EPCOT, and Flight of Passage in Disney’s Animal Kingdom).
+Once rope-droppers are in the park, they’ll typically head to the most popular attractions (think Seven Dwarfs Mine Train in Magic Kingdom, Slinky Dog Dash in Disney’s Hollywood Studios, Remy’s Ratatouille Adventure in EPCOT, and Flight of Passage in Disney’s Animal Kingdom).

 Of course, you can technically rope drop whatever attraction you want, but the trick is to get on and off a ride before the wait gets super long — and sometimes, before the park even officially opens.